 Two-year-old Anna also likes to use the circles to decorate the edge of the hoop, which has me thinking it’s time to expand our felt board bin to include more shapes – the ones I made for my geometric shapes templates have mostly vanished by now.

 My favorite part of this activity?
 I love watching kids take apart the shapes and use them to build something else!
-What will you build after you create your felt shape sheep?
+What will you build after you create your felt board sheep?

 Please send photos if you make our felt shape sheep!